ari-feiglin/biu-advanced-programming-knn/README.md

 Them being template methods also doesn't add any more complexity on our part (just for the compiler and your memory) so it was a win-win for us.
 The functions can be found in [knn-io.tpp](./lib/knn-io.tpp).

+For interacting with the client, we essentially made the client a "blind follower" to the server's instructions.
+The server sends tokens to the client telling it what basic operations to do, and the client does these operations blindly.
+These operations include:

++ Reading input from the server and printing it.
++ Sending user input to the server.
++ Opening a file for reading, and sending lines from it to the server.
++ Opening a file for writing, and writing data sent to the client from the server into it.
++ Close a file it has opened.
++ Exiting.

+This is useful as it allows the server to act as if the client exists locally.

 ### Streams and Serialization

 We also implemented streams and serilialization methods, detail on which can be found in this repository's wiki.